Skip to content

 Finding it hard to use the toilet safely or comfortably at home?

-There’s support available in Surrey to help you manage better.
 You can get advice on continence, borrow or buy toilet aids, and make changes to your home to make things easier.
 Local services can also help you find the right equipment or support.
-This page explains what’s available and how to get started.

 Toilet aids and equipment